 This project added 7,400 feet of siding track throughout the Port of Kalama, replaced 38 switches, extended the signalized siding and constructed improvements at the Toteff Road at-grade rail crossing.

-Extending the siding track, along with other improvements, allows freight trains to move off the main line tracks more quickly - resulting in fewer delays to Amtrak Cascades passenger trains.
+This works reduces a chokepoint at the Port of Kalama and allows slower freight trains to move off the main tracks more quickly, resulting in fewer delays of Amtrak Cascades passenger trains.

 WSDOT Rail Division

 back to top